YasinSyed-2099/YasinSyed-2099/README.md

 # 👋 Hi, I'm Yasin S

-I’m a Data Analyst with a BSc in Computer Science (AI & Data Science), backed by practical training and internship experience working with real-world datasets.
+Hi, I’m Yasin S, a 2025 BSc Computer Science graduate with a specialization in AI & Data Science.
+I have completed practical training and internship experience working with real datasets, developing strong skills in Python, SQL, Power BI, Excel, and reporting.

-I specialize in transforming raw data into structured insights through data cleaning, modeling, visualization, and reporting.
+I have hands-on experience in end-to-end data analysis, including data cleaning, data modeling, dashboard creation, and deriving actionable insights from raw data.

-My experience includes end-to-end data analysis using SQL, Power BI, Excel, and Python, along with building dashboards and performing exploratory analysis across multiple domains such as retail, insurance, medical data, and inventory management.

-I’m continuously improving my analytical thinking, problem-solving, and business understanding while working on practical, project-based learning.
+I’m passionate about solving data-driven problems and continuously improving my analytical and problem-solving abilities.

 📌 **Actively seeking Data Analyst opportunities**
 📌 **Open to collaborations and networking**